act-rules/act-rules.github.io/_rules/presentational-children-no-focusable-content-307n5z.md

 #### Inapplicable Example 4

 This example shows that the applicability of this rule does not include hidden elements.
 The applicability only includes presentational elements (through roles with [presentational children][]).
 (The difference between "hidden" and "presentational" is discussed in the [ARIA 1.2 specification](https://www.w3.org/TR/wai-aria-1.2/#presentation)).
 This example is inapplicable, but if it didn't have aria-hidden="true", then it would fail the rule.
+This example (as it is, with aria-hidden) fails the related rule [Element with aria-hidden has no content in sequential focus navigation](https://www.w3.org/WAI/standards-guidelines/act/rules/6cfa84/).

 ```html
 <button aria-hidden="true">